-This permit consists of twenty-eight (28) pages in addition to appendices and includes all items listed in the Table of Contents.
+This permit consists of 23 pages in addition to appendices and includes all items listed in the Table of Contents.
 Further, this permit is based upon representations made by the permittee and on other information contained in the administrative record.
 It is the responsibility of the permittee to read and understand all provisions of this permit.

-This permit is a modified version of that which was issued by the EPA and will remain effective for a period of ten (10) years from the original date of May 16, 2006, unless terminated under the conditions set forth in Part III, Section B of this permit.
+This permit is issued by the EPA for a period of ten (10) years unless terminated under the conditions set forth in Part III, Section B of this permit.